 According to the Consumer Electronics Association, Americans own approximately 24 devices per household.
 Most of the landfills in the United States receive more than 2.4 million tons of e-waste as per reports by the Environmental Protection Agency (EPA).
 Old electronics are hazardous and full of toxic stuff that must never be disposed of in the open at a landfill because of the hazardous chemicals like arsenic, lead and cadmium can cause damage to human life, plants, and animals.
-The issue about e-waste was never as huge twenty-five years ago since most business and organizations didn’t use as much electrical and electronic equipment as today.
+The issue about e-waste was never as huge twenty-five years ago since most businesses and organizations didn’t use as much electrical and electronic equipment as today.
 Due to the consequences of the ambiguity, it is hard to differentiate myths from facts because myths are never backed up by data.
-Let’s take a look at some of the most popular myths around electronic recycling.
+There are five busted recycling myths Let’s take a look at some of the most popular myths around electronic recycling.

 Myth #1 – E-waste Management is Difficult

 False.
 E-waste disposal is simple if you have the right knowledge and a trusted e-waste disposal partner.
 A lack of understanding about e-waste makes most people think that e-waste management is blown out of proportion.
 At Surplus Service, we offer e-waste recycling solutions through our patented UpcyclIT® system which applies upcycling helping small and large organizations to find perfect solutions for their electronic waste and leading to higher sustainability.

 Myth #2 – Recycling Electronics Results in Wasting Energy